m-abdou/voucher/README.md

  - setup environment by using docker
     * run : npm run docker

- - import data by command
+ - import data by command to generate users offers and vouchers
     * run : npm run voucher generate

  now we need start our server